rust-lang-cn/book-cn/english/src/ch08-03-hash-maps.md

 necessary in programs when you need to store, access, and modify data.
 Here are some exercises you should now be equipped to solve:

-* Given a list of integers, use a vector and return the mean (the average value), median (when sorted, the value in the middle position), and mode (the value that occurs most often; a hash map will be helpful here) of the list.
+* Given a list of integers, use a vector and return the median (when sorted, the value in the middle position) and mode (the value that occurs most often;
+  a hash map will be helpful here) of the list.
 * Convert strings to pig latin.
 The first consonant of each word is moved to the end of the word and “ay” is added, so “first” becomes “irst-fay.”
 Words that start with a vowel have “hay” added to the end instead (“apple” becomes